 Knowing how to create a link to a website is a foundational element of building your own online business.
 Links are important because they are a great way to get information to your readers.
 Most of us are very familiar with clicking on links, but do we understand the difference between the different types of links out there?

 For example, how important is it to link to other authority sites?
 How much is too much linking?
 Should we link to our own content?
 How important is it when authority sites link back to us?

-In this article, with video, I’m going to show you the importance of internal links, external links, and backlinks.
+In this article, with video, I’m going to show you why it’s so important to write articles and create content with a good balance of internal links, external links, and backlinks.
 I’m going to explain why they’re important to Google and the kind of impact they can have on your business.
 I’ll also connect you with the best training platform for building your own website and online business from the ground up.

 So sit back, relax, and lets learn all about how to create a link to a website, shall we?

-How to Create a Link to a Website 2018 – What are Internal Links, External Links, and Backlinks For?
+How to Create a Link to a Website – What are Internal Links, External Links, and Backlinks?

 Watch the following video that covers the difference internal links, external links, and backlinks.
 Learn how to have a good balance of links in the content you create, how to achieve each type of link, and how Google will reward you when you connect your readers to good content.

 Each type of link has its place in your posts and in your website.
 Utilizing each type to connect your audience to quality information can score big points with Google.

 Remember, Google is all about getting quality content to the masses.
 No matter what niche you’re in, when you build content with the focus on your user experience you’ll see your content rise up the Google ranks.

 An internal link is simply a link from one of your posts to another one of your posts within your website.
 Through this type of link, the reader never leaves your site, thus the name “internal link”.